v1jaysundaram/my-portfolio/README.md

 ## 👦🏽 About

 👋🏽 Hello, I'm Vijay Sundaram Mohana!
 I hold a **Master of Science (MSc) degree in Computer Science specialising in Speech and Language Processing** from _The University of Sheffield_.
-With a solid foundation in technology gained during my one-year tenure at Accenture, I am currently enhancing my skills through an internship as a Data Analyst at Eel Rides.
+With a solid foundation in technology gained during my one-year tenure at Accenture, I am enhancing my skills through an internship as a Data Analyst at Eel Rides.
 I am actively seeking full-time roles, and internships to further my career in data analytics.

 🚀 This GitHub repository showcases my data analysis projects, reflecting my skills and progress in the field.
 Each project highlights different aspects of data analysis and visualization.

 ✍🏽 Follow my Data Analytics Blog on [Medium](https://medium.com/@vijay_sundaram).

 📄 My CV in [PDF](https://github.com/v1jaysundaram/my-portfolio/blob/main/Vijay%20Sundaram%20Mohana_CV.pdf)

 ## 📂 Portfolio Projects